pklaus/openwrt-vdsl-router/README.md

 on OpenWrt on a TP-Link TL-WDR4900 and the VDSL modem DrayTek Vigor 130 set to MPoA mode.

+### Prerequisites

+You need to have Python running and install the requirements:

+    pip install --upgrade -r requirements.txt

+### Usage

+The main tools to use this configuration / code are:

+    ./create.sh

+and

+    ./deploy.sh

+The create.sh script populates the etc folder with the configuration files to be uploaded to /etc on the OpenWrt router.
+The relevant source files it's using for this task are mostly:

+* `autoconf.json`
+* `manual_config/*`
+* `custom_setup/*`

+The deploy script can then be called to push the configuration on the router.
+It's also used (with some lines uncommented) for initial setup after upgrading the router's firmware: installing packages, setting up mounts, ...

 #### PPPoE / VDSL

 * [Network Setup w/ PPPoE](https://wiki.openwrt.org/doc/uci/network#protocol_pppoe_ppp_over_ethernet)